Recoverable robust shortest path problem under interval budgeted uncertainty representations: The Rec Rob SP problem under the interval uncertainty

 Consider first the neighborhood~$\Phi^{\mathrm{incl}}(X,k)$.
-In this case, the \textsc{Inc SP} problem in a general digraph~$G=(V,A)$ can be solved in $O(k|A|)$ time~\cite{SAO09}, while in~\cite[Corollary~4]{B12}, B{\"u}sing proved that the \textsc{Rec SP} problem is strongly NP-hard and not approximable in a general digraph unless P=NP, even if the recovery parameter~$k=2$.
-The proof shown in~\cite{B12} uses a reduction from the 2-vertex disjoint paths problem, which is strongly NP-complete in general digraphs~\cite{FHW80}.
-We now generalize this reduction and show that \textsc{Rec SP} remains hard for a simple structure of digraphs, i.e., for the digraphs near acyclic planar ones.
+In this case, the \textsc{Inc SP} problem in a general digraph~$G=(V,A)$ can be solved in $O(k|A|)$ time~\cite{SAO09}, while in~\cite[Corollary~4]{B12} B{\"u}sing proved that the \textsc{Rec SP} problem is strongly NP-hard and not approximable in a general digraph unless $\text{P}=\text{NP}$, even if the recovery parameter~$k=2$.
+The proof shown in~\cite{B12} uses a reduction from the 2-Vertex-Disjoint paths problem, which is strongly NP-complete in general digraphs~\cite{FHW80}.
+We now propose a reduction from the $K$-Vertex-Disjoint Paths problem ($K$-\textsc{V-DP} for short) to \textsc{Rec SP}, which will allow us to extend the hardness result to nearly acyclic planar digraphs.